open-telemetry/opentelemetry.io/content/en/blog/2024/integrate-datadog-traces-into-otel-stack/index.md

 # {"hello":"world!","from":"quick-start-api-otel","to":"quick-start-api-datadog"}
 ```

-Opening the Jaeger UI again we see that our problem was solved!
-Now we have a
+Opening the Jaeger UI again, you see that the problem is solved!
+Now you have a
 single trace between both APIs and can evaluate a process as a whole in a
 developer machine.

 ![Unified OTelSDK-instrumented and Datadog-instrumented trace on Jaeger](./step3.png)

-## Final Remarks
+## Final remarks

 We have discussed integrating Datadog-instrumented apps in an OpenTelemetry
 stack, seeing the problem of different TraceID representations for Datadog and
 OpenTelemetry, which can lead to disjointed traces.
-To solve that we are using
+To solve that we used
-an OpenTelemetry Collector with a transform processor to reconstruct the TraceID
+an OpenTelemetry Collector with a `transform` processor to reconstruct the TraceID
 for Datadog spans, facilitating a unified tracing environment.

 As a team focused on building an open source tool in the observability space,
-the opportunity to help the overall OpenTelemetry community was important to us.
+the opportunity to help the overall OpenTelemetry community is important to us.
-That’s why we were researching and finding new ways of collecting traces from
+That’s why we are researching and finding new ways of collecting traces from
 different tools and frameworks and making them work with the OpenTelemetry
 ecosystem.